Best of the Western Arctic Canada and Greenland

-This morning, board your charter flight to Kangerlussuaq, a small town at the eastern head of Sondre Stromfjord, one of the longest fjords in the world.
+This morning, board your charter flight to Kangerlussuaq, a small town at the eastern head of Kangerlussuaq Fjord, one of the longest fjords in the world.
 After embarking your ship in the afternoon, enjoy time out on deck, taking in your new surroundings as you set sail on your Arctic expedition.

 As we cruise across the Davis Strait, your Expedition Team will prepare you for the adventures that await.
 Learn about the storied history and politics of the Arctic, its fascinating wildlife, geology, ecology and climate, and the incredible sights you will soon explore.
-Staff will also keep a lookout for seabirds soaring above your ship, as well as whales that frequent the waters here.
-Sailing this remote region on board Ultramarine, the newest ship in our fleet, you’ll navigate the same icy inlets, channels and bays that fascinated legendary explorers of long ago.
-Designed to give polar adventurers unprecedented access to the hardest-to-reach places on the planet—and equipped with two twin-engine helicopters and 20 quick-launching Zodiacs—this technologically-advanced ship will take you beyond the predictable.
+Staff will also keep a lookout for seabirds soaring above your ship, as well as whales that pass through these waters.

-Baffin Island is the fifth-largest island in the world, it was named for English navigator William Baffin, who ventured to the area in the early 17th century in search of the fabled Northwest Passage.
+Baffin Island is the fifth-largest island in the world.
+Its Inuktitut name is Qikiqtaaluk, and it has been home to Inuit for thousands of years.
+The colonial name Baffin Island comes from English navigator William Baffin, who ventured to the area in the early 17th century in search of the fabled Northwest Passage.
 Your days sailing along the island’s eastern coast will be guided by weather and ice conditions, with each day and each landing presenting new adventures.
-Some of our favorite destinations include Qikiqtarjuaq, Isabella Bay and Sam Ford Fjord.
+Some of our favorite destinations include Qikiqtarjuaq and Isabella Bay.
 Towering mountains, deep fjords, colorful tundra, and Inuit settlements await!

 The Inuit community of Qikiqtarjuaq (which means “the big island” in Inuktitut) is located just north of the Arctic Circle, on Broughton Island.
 Fondly called Qik by locals, the welcoming hamlet offers a superb vantage point of the Davis Strait.
 You’ll also have a chance to support local Inuit artisans here by purchasing unique artwork, crafts and jewelry.

-As our ship sails farther north, take in a presentation by our on-board experts, sip an icy cocktail in the bar, watch a movie or join your Expedition Team on the bridge as they scan for wildlife—there is no shortage of activities while at sea.
+As our ship sails farther north, take in a presentation by our on-board experts, sip a cocktail in the bar, watch a documentary film or join your Expedition Team on the bridge as they scan for wildlife—there is no shortage of activities while at sea.

 There may be a possibility for a shore visit at Radstock Bay, the location of one of the most impressive ancient Thule sites in the Arctic.
 Exploring the well-preserved remains of the subterranean houses, including the whale bones used as supports for the dwellings, will give you an understanding of how these pre-Inuit people thrived in the Far North.

 We will attempt to land at Beechey Island, a Canadian National Historic Site.
-Named after explorer Frederick William Beechey, the island is the final resting place of members of Sir John Franklin’s 1845–46 expedition to find the Northwest Passage.
-The graves, on a desolate rocky beach, were discovered in 1850 by a team searching for signs of the ill-fated expedition.
+Named after explorer Frederick William Beechey, the island is the final resting place of three members of Sir John Franklin’s 1845–46 expedition to find the Northwest Passage.
+The graves, on a desolate rocky raised beach, were discovered in 1850 by a search party looking for signs of the ill-fated expedition.